Sage-Bionetworks-Challenges/sea-ad-dream/README.md

 What it will check for:

-- 9 expected columns (with up to 4 optional columns), where:
+- 5 expected columns for Task 1 and Task 2 (with up to 2 optional columns each), where:
   - String values are from accepted sets of values
   - Float values are between 0 and 100, inclusive
 - There is exactly one prediction per ID (so: no missing